Fundamental building block for all-optical scalable quantum networks: Fundamental limits

-ii) No-cloning theorem: If the photons of two input qubits are subject to losses (with rate $\eta$ and $\eta'$), the success events of Bell measurement are generally conditioned on photon survival in both inputs with probability $\eta\eta'$.
-Since the photons from two qubits are indistinguishable, any loss event does not tell us in which qubit loss occurs.
-Thus, the success probability of Bell measurement is generally given as a function of $\eta\eta'$, i.e.~$P_s(\eta,\eta')=P_s(\eta\eta')$.
-Let us then imagine a completely loss-tolerant Bell measurement $P_s(\eta\eta')=1$ for certain $\eta\eta'<1$.
-We apply it to quantum teleportation, performing on the qubit $\ket{\psi}$ carrying information and one qubit from the entangled pair.
-If such a Bell measurement were available for $\eta\eta'\leq0.5$, the teleportation would succeed as long as 50\% photons of $\ket{\psi}$ survive (in the assumption that the channel is prepared without loss $\eta'=1$).
-Then, it would become possible to copy $\ket{\psi}$ deterministically, by dividing the photons in $\ket{\psi}$ into halves to teleport as illustrated in Fig.~\ref{fig:FBounds}(b).
-Therefore, the no-cloning theorem fundamentally limits the loss-tolerance of Bell measurement by $\eta\eta'>0.5$.
+{\em Proof.}--Assume a loss-tolerant Bell measurement which can correct losses up to $P_s(\eta\eta')=1$ for certain $\eta\eta'<1$.
+We can apply it to quantum teleportation of an unknown qubit $\ket{\psi}$ containing multiple photons.
+If such a Bell measurement were available for $\eta\eta'\leq0.5$, the teleportation would succeed as long as 50\% photons of $\ket{\psi}$ survive (in the assumption that the channel states are prepared with $\eta'=1$).
+Then, it would become possible to copy $\ket{\psi}$ deterministically, by dividing the photons of $\ket{\psi}$ into halves to teleport as illustrated in Fig.~\ref{fig:FBounds}(b), which violates the no-cloning theorem.

+The loss-tolerance limit $\eta\eta'>0.5$ is fundamental so that any Bell measurement with the help of error correction technique can never exceed.
+While the 50\% no-cloning limit has been discussed in other contexts \cite{Varnava2006,Stace2009,Muralidharan16}, our result is generally valid for any model containing joint measurements under photon losses.